Kxnrl/modsharp-public/docfx/docs/en-us/examples/module-api.md

 First, you need at least 2 projects to handle this task.
 For demonstration purposes in this tutorial, they are called `SharedInterface.Shared` and `SharedInterface` respectively.

 Before writing the API, consider the following questions:

-1. Do you need your components to be used across projects?
+1. Do you need to share code?
-   - Yes: Extension/Shared
+   - ✔️: Extension / Module Shared API
-   - No: Ignore this directly
+   - ❌: No need to worry

-2. Do your components require shared memory (e.g., if Plugin A registers something, Plugin B cannot register the same)?
+2. Do you need data interaction?
-   - Yes: Module API
+   - ✔️: Module Shared API
-   - No: Extension
+   - ❌: Extension

 This article only teaches how to write a Module API.